ᐃᓄᒃᑎᑐᑦ | Inuinnaqtun | Français

-The total cost to complete the distribution system upgrades is forecast to be $11.567 million.
-This would result in an estimated $0.946 million increase in the revenue requirement and a 0.46 cents/kWh increase in the territory-wide rates.
-QEC stated that rates would not be adjusted until after the project is completed, in a subsequent General Rate Application(s).
+QEC is proposing to replace the 320 kW unit G4 with a new higher capacity 500 kW unit.
+The total cost to complete the Genset replacement is forecast to be $5.953 million.
+This would result in an estimated $0.59 million increase in the revenue requirement and a 0.29 cent/kWh increase in the territory-wide rates.
+QEC noted that the project is expected to be completed by the 2028/29 fiscal year, however the rates would not be adjusted until subsequent General Rate Application.

 The URRC would like to hear views from residents and businesses respecting this Application.